wassname/NALU-pytorch/README.md

 | a ^ 2   | 1.127     | 1.100     | 92.235 | 0.763 | 4.867 | 0.852  |
 | sqrt(a) | 0.951     | 0.798     | 85.603 | 0.549 | 4.589 | 0.511  |

+It appears that NALU_sinh is better at division than NALU.

 # Neural Arithmetic Logic Units